~ Training Tips ~

 'cereals' and look out for wording like 'meat meal' or 'derivatives' because the questionable meat will have been labelled ''not fit for human

-consumption''.Also be aware that treats designed for cleaning teeth are processed and can contain sugar.I have been feeding a natural diet for over 13
+consumption''.Also be aware that treats designed for cleaning teeth are processed and can contain sugar.I have been feeding a natural, unprocessed diet for over 15

 years.
-If you are interested in diet matters and want to know more, I'm more than happy to chat with you.
+If you are interested in diet matters and want to know more, please get in touch.

 We all want; a happy companion who is healthy in mind and body